 Welcome...
 Smaller text Larger text

-The newly diagnosed man with prostate cancer therefore must absorb a lot of information from leaflets, websites and specialists in a very short period of time.
+The newly diagnosed man (IF NEWLY DIAGNOSED CLICK HERE FOR HELP WITH TREATMENT DECISION) with prostate cancer therefore must absorb a lot of information from leaflets, websites and specialists in a very short period of time.
 There comes a point in this process of self-education when there is a burning need to talk to someone who has been through it all before and can pass on the benefit of their experience.

 (Click HERE for full transcript of the message)